 It is with great pleasure that we welcome all of our Foundation Year families to this exciting stage of their child’s schooling.
 Werribee Primary School is a supportive and diverse community, which provides an environment where all learners have the opportunity to improve and achieve.

-We are an inclusive learning community that inspires and empowers all to strive for excellence.
+We are an inclusive community that strives for excellence.
 Our values guide the decisions and behaviours of all members of our school community

-- Respect: caring for ourselves, others and the environment
+- Respect: we care for ourselves, others and the environment

-- Responsibility: being accountable for our actions towards self, others and the environment
+- Responsibility: we are accountable for our actions and our learning